A Gradual Escalation or a One-Time Incident

 are charged this way.
 However, when an individual collects his or her

-it as a felony.
-Each DUI after the third will also be charged as a felony,
+a felony.
+Each DUI after the third will also be charged as a felony, each

-each with increasing prison time and harsher consequences, perhaps even
+with increasing prison time and harsher consequences, perhaps even losing

-losing the ability to obtain a Driver’s License for the rest of
+the ability to obtain a Driver’s License for the rest of your life.

 In addition to the number of DUIs, the following factors may turn a misdemeanor